mjinkim/portfolioprojects/pikes_peak/README.md

 ## History
 The Race to the Clouds, is an annual automobile hillclim to the summit of Pikes Peak in Colorado, US.
 The track measures 12.42 miles and has over 156 turns, climbing 4,720 ft from the start at Mile 7 on Pikes Peak Highway, to the finish at 14,115 ft on grades averaging 7.2%.
-The race was started in 1916 and currently contains
+The race was started in 1916 and currently contains.
+The race only stoped during 1917-1919 and 1942-1945 during both World Wars.<br>
-6 different divisions.
-The next race will take place on June 25, 2023.
+<br> 6 different divisions, The next race will take place on June 25, 2023.

 ## [Divisons](https://ppihc.org/divisions/)
 - <strong>Unlimited:</strong> Most exotic vehicles, many purpose-built for PPIHC.
 This division holds the best chance of seeting a new overall record.